 The street heading down from the top of the hill had the most amazing food shops.
 Cheese, pastries, cakes, I could have eaten my way down the whole thing (I might have).

 13. Some things are better in the movies

 A little sadly, the Moulin Rouge isn’t as fantastic as I thought it would be.
-After learning the entire melody from the Moulin Rouge movie at 13 and falling in love with Ewan McGregor (maybe a subconscious reason I moved to Scotland?) it was still exciting to see, if a bit less spectacular than I would have imaged.
+After learning the entire melody from the Moulin Rouge movie at 13 and falling in love with Ewan McGregor (maybe a subconscious reason I moved to Scotland?) it was still exciting to see if a bit less spectacular than I would have imagined.